Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 217,108 people, 87,239 houses or apartments, and a median cost of homes of $203,334, Spokane real estate values are some of the lowest in Washington, although compared to real estate around the nation, Spokane homes are still considered rather expensive.
+With 217,108 people, 88,683 houses or apartments, and a median cost of homes of $215,939, Spokane real estate prices are well above average cost compared to national prices.

 People in Spokane primarily live in small (one, two or no bedroom) single-family detached homes.
 Spokane has a mixture of owner-occupied and renter-occupied housing.